-NOTE: On our unit, the pads were nearly new, but we're doing the procedure anyway.
-The point of spreading the pads is to make plenty of room for new pads with thick braking material.
+NOTE: The point of spreading the pads is to make plenty of room for new pads with thick braking material.

 Step 5.
-Completely remove the pins that you broke loose in Step 2.
-Once they're removed, you can lift the brake pads out of the caliper.
+Remove the pins broken loose in Step 2, then lift the brake pads out of the caliper.

 Step 6.
 Replace the rear brake pads one at a time, starting with the inboard (side of caliper closest to the wheel of the motorcycle) pad.

-NOTE: This pad does not have a C-shaped hook.
-There is a spring in the caliper, so you'll need to push down on the pad while pushing the pins into place.
+NOTE: This pad doesn't have a C-shaped hook.
+There's a spring in the caliper, so you'll need to push down on the pad while pushing the pins into place.

 Step 8.
-Replace the caliper and tighten the two 12mm bolts you removed in Step 3.
+Replace the caliper and tighten the two 12mm bolts removed in Step 3.

 Step 9.
 Tighten the two small Allen screws that secure the brake pads.

 Step 10.
-Replace the bracket that holds the brake line, which was removed back in Step 1.
+Replace the bracket that holds the brake line removed in Step 1.

 Step 11.
-Finally, pump the rear brake pedal a couple of times to get the pads to close in a little on the rotors and build pressure in the system.
+Pump the rear brake pedal a couple of times to get the pads to close in a little on the rotors and build pressure in the system.